What it really means to be ‘canceled’ in 2020

 He’s semi-right on both counts.

-Since Portnoy is a Trumpian figure who thrives on adversarial situations and crossing boundaries of good taste, he can’t lose the reputation he already has.
+Since Portnoy is a Trumpian figure who thrives on adversarial situations and crossing boundaries of taste, he can’t lose the reputation he already has.
 To be canceled is to be found out; to go from neutral or positive associations to negative ones.
 Portnoy could conceivably say something so beyond the pale that advertisers desert Barstool Sports completely, but it would take more than what is in the video, even if what is in the video might seriously taint someone else’s career.

-As for the second part of Portnoy’s claim, “I cancel you,” the publisher’s Twitter minions are engaged at the time of this writing in an effort to damage Jemele Hill’s career by digging up old tweets.
+As for the second part of Portnoy’s claim, “I cancel you,” the publisher’s Twitter minions are engaged at the time of this writing in an effort to damage Jemele Hill’s career.
+They are touting a tweet from 2009, in which she used a derogatory term for transsexuals, as proof of her intolerance and inherent cancel-worthiness.

 They will not be successful.

-What the Barstool squad is doing is a bad-faith attempt to give a supposed Social Justice Warrior a taste of her own medicine—not because they are offended by her tweet from 2009, in which she uses a derogatory term for transsexuals, but because they just want to get her in trouble.
+What the Barstool squad is doing is a bad-faith effort at giving a supposed Social Justice Warrior a taste of her own medicine—not because they are offended by her old tweet, which Hill has contextualized and apologized for, but just to get her in trouble.
 It’s exactly what far-right activist Mike Cernovich temporarily did to both James Gunn and Sam Seder in recent years.
-Rather than a legitimate reaction to a perceived slight, it’s the harnessing of the mechanism of cancelation to smite one’s enemies.
-Ironically, the people who seem most aggrieved about so-called cancel culture tend to be the only ones attempting to damage reputations and bottom lines just to settle scores, rather than stand on principles.
+Rather than a legitimate reaction to a perceived slight, the Barstool crowd is harnessing the mechanism of cancelation to smite an enemy.

+Ironically, the people who seem most aggrieved about so-called cancel culture seem to be the ones most likely to damage reputations and bottom lines just to settle scores, rather than to stand on principles.

-The words “cancel culture” are thrown around so much now to describe a climate of hypersensitivity where everyone is scared to say anything, lest the steely, ever-shifting gaze of the mob point arbitrarily their way.
+The words “cancel culture” are typically used to describe a climate of hypersensitivity where everyone is scared to say anything, lest the steely, ever-shifting gaze of the mob point arbitrarily their way.
 But this is a mischaracterization.
-What people call “cancel culture” is merely the possibility of consequences where they used to not exist.
+What people call “cancel culture” is merely the possibility of consequences where none used to exist.
 The chance of becoming a pariah was always part of the social contract.
 It just used to be harder to enforce.

 It used to be that publicists could squash even the most damaging rumors.
 It used to be that social media didn’t exist to help amplify the powerless and prove the popularity of an opinion.
 It used to be that women were less likely to be believed.
 It used to be that casual racism was far more acceptable.